shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/getting_started/planning.md

 Pick which Shotgun Private Cloud options you want to implement:
   * Private S3 Bucket
-  * Media Segragation
+  * Media Segregation
   * Traffic Segregation

 ## Choose an AWS Region

 Choose an AWS Region for your AWS S3 bucket and VPC.
-Prefer us-east-1 if you can because traffic segregation will be easier.
+We recommend us-east-1 if possible, as traffic segregation will be easier.

 ## Plan the VPC IP ranges

-Plan the AWS VPC subnets IP ranges.
+Plan the AWS VPC subnets' IP ranges.

 ### IP Range Example